 Annuity protection (also known as value protection) is an option you can choose when you take out your annuity that returns a lump sum to your beneficiaries if you die without receiving the full value of your pension savings.
 You can protect a percentage of your pension savings – up to 100% – so that when you die, your beneficiaries will receive the value of your protected pension savings less the total gross income paid to you already as an annuity income.

-Annual percentage rates - an indication of how much interest will be charged on a loan including known charges associated with taking out the loan.
+Annual percentage rate - an indication of how much interest will be charged on a loan including known charges associated with taking out the loan.
 APR rates can be used to compare similar types of credit, over similar periods.

 A capped drawdown pension is a type of income drawdown pension that was available to savers before 6 April 2015.
 While it is no longer open to new investors, those who already have capped drawdown can use it to withdraw a tax-free lump sum up to 25% of their pension’s value, receive taxable payments within the allowable limit and keep the rest of their savings invested.